Azure/acs-demos/incubator/dcos_spark_install/script.md

 # Services

-DC/OS provides an easy way to manage services that will schedule workloads for you.
+DC/OS provides an easy way to manage services that will help schedule and manage workloads for you.
 By default DC/OS provides two services.
 Marathon is for scheduling long running jobs while Metronome is for managing scheduled jobs.

 We can view the services running using the DC/OS CLI: